cfarkas/variants2genes/README.md

 ```
 As example, for mouse RNA-seq data (mm10 genome), execute as follows:
 ```
-genome-download mm10    # will download mm10.fa and mm10.gtf files in place.
+# Download mm10.fa and mm10.gtf files in place
+genome-download mm10

+# Execute the pipeline using 20 threads for processing
 variants2genes -a /path/to/WT.sorted.bam -b /path/to/KO.sorted.bam -g /path/to/mm10.fa -r /path/to/mm10.gtf -t 20
 ```
-- A folder named "KO" will contain tthe results.
+- After these steps, a folder named "KO" will contain the results.

 ## Example: Collect KO-linked variants from RNA-seq data:
 - As an example, we will analyze haplotypes from an RNA-seq data taken from SALL2 wild type and knockout mice, presenting germline variants linked to Chromosome 14, see: https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-5504-9.
 With the pipeline, we will obtain these linked variants to knockout mice, not present in the wild-type counterpart.
 The correspondent illumina reads will be downloaded and aligned against mm10 genome (mus musculus version 10).